 What you cannot determine from specifications

-While microphone specifications provide an indication of a microphone's electro-acoustic performance, they will not give you the total appreciation of how it will sound.
-Specifications can detail objective information but cannot convey the subjective sonic experience.
+While microphone specifications provide an indication of a microphone's electro-acoustic performance, they cannot give you the total appreciation of how it will sound.
+Specifications can detail objective information but cannot convey any subjective sonic experience.
 For example, a frequency response curve can show you how faithfully the microphone will reproduce the incoming pure sinusoidal frequencies, but not how detailed, well dissolved or transparent the result will be.

 The decibel (dB) scale

-The frequency response curve illustrates the microphone's ability to transform acoustic energy into electric signals, and whether it will do so faithfully or will introduce colouration.
+The frequency response curve illustrates the microphone's ability to transform acoustic energy into electric signals, as well as whether it will do so faithfully or introduce coloration.
 Take care not to mistake frequency response for frequency range.
-The microphone's frequency range, will only give you a rough indication of which frequency area the microphone will be able to reproduce sound within a given tolerance.
+The frequency range, will give you a rough indication of the frequency area the microphone can reproduce sound in, within a given tolerance.
 The frequency range is sometimes also referred to as "bandwidth". d:dicate™ 4006 Omnidirectional Microphone: